-At a high-level, our approach for each stochastic optimization problem begins by breaking, for purposes of analysis, the optimal (non-)adaptive solution into disjoint buckets of random variables, where within any given bucket the solution's performance does not change by much (up to a $(1-\eps)$-factor).
-After guessing a number of ``hyper-parameters'' that characterize each bucket, our algorithm wishes to assign the underlying random variables to the buckets defined earlier.
+At a high-level, for purposes of analysis, our approach for each stochastic optimization problem begins by breaking the optimal (non-)adaptive solution into disjoint buckets of random variables, where within any given bucket the solution's performance does not change by much (up to a $(1-\eps)$-factor).
+Subsequently to guessing a number of ``hyper-parameters'' that characterize each bucket, our algorithm wishes to assign the underlying random variables to the buckets defined earlier.
 Intuitively, the goal of these hyper-parameters is to capture crucial structural features of the optimal solution within each bucket.
 This reduction results in an instance of the \Santa problem where random variables can be thought of as jobs that should be assigned to machines corresponding to buckets, while simultaneously satisfying $D$ hyper-parameter constraints.

-Given the generic approach desrcribed above, the main challenge resides in defining the right bucketing and hyper-parameters, which are problem-specific decisions.
-It is important to mention that, besides capturing structural features of optimal solutions, hyper-parameters are required to have an additive form over the assigned random variables, since machine loads are additive within the \Santa problem.
-In \S\ref{sec:freeOrder} we apply this approach to the \Prophets problem, where the application is easier than in other cases, since we make use of only a single hyper-parameter (i.e., $D=1$).
-In \S\ref{sec:NAProbeMax} we will see an application to non-adaptive \ProbeMax, where \Santa comes up in its single-machine form.
-Finally, in \S\ref{sec:adapProbeMax} we consider adaptive \ProbeMax, where we will need the full power of \Santa.
+Given the generic approach described above, the main challenge resides in defining the right bucketing and hyper-parameters, which are problem-specific decisions.
+It is important to mention that, besides capturing structural features of optimal solutions, hyper-parameters are required to have an additive form with respect to the assigned random variables, since machine loads are additive within the \Santa problem.
+In Section~\ref{sec:freeOrder}, we apply this approach to the \Prophets problem, where the application is easier than in other cases, since we only make use of a single hyper-parameter (i.e., $D=1$).
+In Section~\ref{sec:NAProbeMax}, we present an application to non-adaptive \ProbeMax, where \Santa comes up in its single-machine form.
+Finally, in Section~\ref{sec:adapProbeMax}, we consider adaptive \ProbeMax, where the full power of \Santa will be required.